 Germany opens programme for climate overhaul of heavy industry

-Energy-intensive companies in Germany can now apply for new state energy subsidies potentially worth billions of dollars.
+Energy-intensive companies in Germany can now apply for new state energy subsidies potentially worth billions of euros.

 Under the climate contracts, the German government will finance investments to convert industries to new, more climate-friendly production processes and initially cover additional costs incurred.